-DLAN Easily Integrates External Sources: Steuben County NY Use Case
+DLAN Easily Integrates External Sources: Steuben County Use Case

 DLAN is designed to work with the tools your team uses every day.
 The system seamlessly converts external data into actionable items in DLAN.
 This means that staff members do not need to log directly into DLAN to input data.
 BCG’s new Communication Center Rule Engine has further enhanced DLAN’s capabilities by adding the ability to automatically organize and task information from external sources.